 A cumulative grade point average (GPA) of 3.00 (B) from semester to semester, is required to (1) maintain good academic standing as a graduate student, and to (2) meet requirements for a graduate degree.
-Any student who fails to maintain the 3.00 GPA will be automatically placed in probationary status and must, within two succeeding semesters, elevate his/her GPA to 3.00 in order to remain in the graduate program.
+Any student who fails to maintain the 3.00 GPA will be automatically placed in probationary status and must, within one semester, elevate his/her GPA to 3.00 in order to remain in the graduate program.
 Grades in all courses taken as a graduate student are used in determining whether a student has met the 3.00 (B) cumulative grade point average requirements to remain in good academic standing.

 The student is responsible for knowing the academic standards of his/her academic unit and of the School of Graduate Studies and Research.
-Graduate students must maintain a cumulative grade point average of 3.0 on a 4 point scale and make satisfactory progress towards degree completion to remain in good academic standing.
-No more than two (2) grades of "B-" are permitted in a student's academic program.
-This minimum standard of scholarship is applied to all graduate programs.
+Graduate students must maintain a cumulative grade point average of 3.0 on a 4.
+Opoint scale and make satisfactory progress towards degree completion to remain in good academic standing.
+The Secondary Education and School Leadership Student Handbook states that more than two (2) grades of "B-" are permitted in a student's academic program.
+A grade of "B-" or below is interpreted as a failing grade and a student will be required to repeat the course.